belerico/py_asciimath/README.md

 ## py_asciimath [![Build Status](https://travis-ci.com/belerico/py_asciimath.svg?branch=mathml)](https://travis-ci.com/belerico/py_asciimath)

 AsciiMath is an easy-to-write markup language for mathematics: for more information check out the main website at http://asciimath.org/.
-The parser utility takes an ASCIIMath string in input and returns the corresponding LaTeX translation, via a syntactic and semantic transformation.
+The parser utility takes an ASCIIMath string in input and returns the corresponding LaTeX or MathML translation, via a syntactic and semantic transformation.

 ## Install